phuonglh/vlp/README.md

 ### 4.2.
 Parser

 The parser is in `vlp.tdp.Parser` class.
 It implements the arc-eager transition parsing algorithm, where the next transition is predicted by using the current parsing configuration as input to the transition classifier.
 The transition set are contains labels such as `SH` (shift), `RE` (reduce), `LA-dep` (left arc with label `dep`) and `RA-dep` (right arc with label `dep`).
 The dependency labels are scanned from a training corpus.
 For the Vietnamese dependency treebank, the transition set contains 54 disctict labeled transitions.
-Each parse corresponds to a sequence of best transitions which are obtained by a greed inference method.
+Each parse corresponds to a sequence of best transitions which are obtained by a greedy inference method.

 When using 65,536 features in the classifier, the labeled attachment scores (LAS) of the parser on the development and test set of the Vietnamese dependency treebank is LAS(dev.) = 0.5303 and LAS(train.) = 0.6194.